dartmouth-cs52/dartmouth-cs52.github.io/lectures/09_routing/index_slides.md

 ???
+* your components too can have children! tanget
 * all there is to it. this.props.children will contain all the componets that are nested.
 * Routes do something similar in that they wrap a component
 * you can do this with other components also if you want to add functionality for instance